Updated April 27 at 3 p.m.

 “Appeals have to have scientific basis.
 You can’t just say, ‘I don’t think I’m in the flood plain,’” Lafferty said.
 “It has to have some modeling or evidence behind the appeal.”

 Leander also will submit data during the comment period.
-Watts said the map data is a snapshot the city took in 2012.
+Watts said the map data is a snapshot the improvement district took in 2012.
 The city has reviewed the preliminary map and is working to address additional data that has been collected since plans were submitted, helping “protect some of our citizens who might otherwise be placed in the flood plain,” he said.

 “We have to make sure that we don’t have citizens who are inadvertently identified as being within the flood plain when they truly are not and they’re not subject to flooding,” Watts said.
 “Particularly, we do not want them to have their mortgage company come back to them and be required by federal law to mandate that they buy flood insurance.”